- Common Name

 - Podargus strigoides

-- Tawny frogmouths have enormous, wide, frog-like mouths to capture insects.
+- Tawny frogmouths have wide, frog-like mouths to capture insects.
 Their bill is large, horny, triangular, and sharply hooked.
-Their legs are very short and their feet small and weak.
+Their legs are very short and they have small, weak feet.
 They are slow and deliberate in their movements, and are the weakest fliers in the order.
-They have rounded, medium length wings.
+They have rounded, medium-length wings.
 Their plumage is mottled grayish-brown with darker streaks.
 There is little to no sexual dimorphism.

 - Fish, amphibians, crustaceans, and insects